nogicoder/farcry/README.md

 ## Introduction to Data Model

 We want to keep every frag history of our Far Cry game sessions.
 If we were continuing to use Google Sheets, we would have to create as many sheets as we play Far Cry multiplayer game sessions.
-It would be a kind of unmanageable in Google Sheets.
+It would be kind of unmanageable in Google Sheets.

-We would rather prefer to store frag history and their respective match statistics in a persistent storage that we could then easily query to display information.
+We would prefer to store frag history and their respective match statistics in a persistent storage that we could then easily query to display information.
 This is what a [database](https://en.wikipedia.org/wiki/Database) is for.
 A **database** could be compared to a **spreadsheet**.
 It's basically a container.

 A **sheet** in a database is called a **table**.
 It works almost the same.
 The only difference is that you need to name each column.
-You can also precisely define the type of each column (text, number, etc.), while Google Sheets simply guesses is (but it does sometimes wrong assertion).
+You can also precisely define the type of each column (text, number, etc.), while Google Sheets simply guesses (but sometimes it's incorrect).

 A **row** in a sheet is called a **record** in a table.

-Also, you might be already more or less aware that there are some kind of dependencies, also known as **relationships**, between the data.
-For instance, the frags are related to a match, so do the statistics.
+Also, you may already be more or less aware that there are some kinds of dependencies, also known as **relationships**, between the data.
+For instance, the frags are related to a match, the same applies to the statistics.

-The software application that enable users to manage such databases are called [relational databases management systems (RDBMS)](https://en.wikipedia.org/wiki/Relational_database_management_system).
+The software application that enable users to manage such databases are called [relational database management systems (RDBMS)](https://en.wikipedia.org/wiki/Relational_database_management_system).
 There are many RDBMS.

 The simplest is [SQlite](https://www.sqlite.org).
 SQLite is built into a majority of smartphones and most computers and comes bundled inside countless other applications that people use every day.